strateos/react-map-interaction/README.md

   // Class applied to the plus/minus buttons (only when 'showControls' is 'true')
   btnClass: PropTypes.string,

-  // Classes applied to each button separately
+  // Classes applied to each button separately (only when 'showControls' is 'true')
   plusBtnClass: PropTypes.string,
   minusBtnClass: PropTypes.string,
 };